sanjay-1458/Codeforces-Recent-Problem-List/README.md

 - **Save Your Changes**: The webpage saves your changes locally, so your data won’t be lost even if you refresh the page.
 - **Reset Data**: If you want to start fresh, just enter your Codeforces ID and press the "Find" button.

 ---

-### Installation and Usage

-1. **Clone or Download the Project**
-   Clone the repository or download the project files to your local machine.

-2. **Install Required Libraries**
-   The project uses `md5.min.js` to hash sensitive data such as your Codeforces ID.
-To include this library:
-   - Download the file `md5.min.js` from a reliable source like [cdnjs](https://cdnjs.com/).
-   - Place it inside the `libs` folder of your project.
-   - The file is linked in the HTML using:
-     ```html
-     <script src="libs/md5.min.js"></script>
-     ```
-   - This ensures the hashing function is available for securely handling IDs.

-3. **Run the Project**
-   - Open the `index.html` file in any modern web browser to load the webpage.
-   - Enter your Codeforces ID, apply filters, and start exploring your problem list.

----